The Complete Shopify Shipping Profile Audit Checklist

 - Verify that the products listed in each custom profile are the ones you intend to have those rules applied to.

-Every product in a custom profile should be there deliberately.
+Every product in a custom profile should be there on purpose.
 Products that need unique shipping rules (heavy items, hazmat, free shipping promotions) are in their own profile.
-Products that belong to the General profile are not accidentally listed in a custom one.
+Products that belong in the General profile aren’t accidentally listed in a custom one.

 - A product is in a custom profile that has no rates, blocking checkout even though the General profile is fully configured.